Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Prescribed Fire Simulations

-The results support that, though prescribed fires may increase PM$_{2.5}$ in the short term, the prescribed fires reduce future PM$_{2.5}$ resulting from wildfires.
-As shown in Table \ref{table:exp2resulttable}, the simulated prescribed burns led the mean of the PM$_{2.5}$ predictions to be increased by an average of 0.31 $\mu$g/$m^3$ and the maximum PM$_{2.5}$ prediction to be increased by 3.07\%.
-Details on the mean and maximum calculations are included in Appendix \ref{meanmax}.
-Table \ref{table:exp2resulttable} also quantifies that the maximum of the predictions with the Caldor fire's influence removed was 52.85\% lower than the maximum of the baseline predictions.
+The results support that, though prescribed fires slightly increase PM$_{2.5}$ in the short term, the prescribed fires reduce future PM$_{2.5}$ resulting from wildfires.
+As shown in Table \ref{table:exp2resulttable}, the simulated prescribed burns led the mean of the PM$_{2.5}$ predictions to be increased by an average of 0.31 $\mu$g/${\rm m}^3$ and the maximum PM$_{2.5}$ prediction to be increased by 3.07\%.
+The mean and maximum values were calculated by averaging the mean and maximum PM$_{2.5}$ predictions of the 13 PM$_{2.5}$ monitor locations within 100km of the Caldor Fire.
+Table \ref{table:exp2resulttable} also quantifies that the maximum of the predictions with the Caldor Fire's influence removed was 52.85\% lower than the maximum of the baseline predictions.
 Thus, the magnitude of the immediate PM$_{2.5}$ increase from the prescribed fire was significantly lower than the magnitude of the PM$_{2.5}$ decrease experienced during the fire season.
 Furthermore, excluding the influence of the Caldor Fire reduced the number of days with an unhealthy daily average PM$_{2.5}$ concentration from a mean of 3.54 days to 0.70 days.
-The reduction in PM$_{2.5}$ pollution after excluding the Caldor fire influence is illustrated in Figure \ref{fig:exp2caldor}, where the PM$_{2.5}$ monitoring sites are color-coded depending on the PM$_{2.5}$ pollution’s US AQI level.
+The reduction in PM$_{2.5}$ pollution after excluding the Caldor Fire influence is illustrated in Figure \ref{fig:exp2caldor}, where the PM$_{2.5}$ monitoring sites are color-coded depending on the PM$_{2.5}$ pollution’s US AQI level.